SayHelloGmbH/Advanced-WPPerformance/README.txt

 By default this plugin provides a textarea where you can put your critical CSS.
 Read more about [Conditional critical CSS](https://github.com/nico-martin/Advanced-WPPerformance#conditonal-critical-css)

+**Critical CSS API**

+We implemented an awesome new feature!
+Read more about the [Critical CSS API](https://github.com/nico-martin/Advanced-WPPerformance#critical-css-api).

 = HTTP/2 Server Push =